July 26, 2019

-What Is A Lien?
 A property lien may be placed on your property in the event of an unpaid debt.
 Liens are different than personal debts.
 Personal debts are tied to you, specifically, regardless of where you are located or where you work.
 Property liens are tied to the property, and will remain even if the property is transferred to another party.
 Property liens are only removed once the debt has been paid.
 A property lien can be filed for a variety of reasons.
 Perhaps the most infamous type of lien is the tax lien, which the government can file after unpaid taxes.
 However, other creditors can file liens on your property as well, and they can even be filed for things such as failure to pay child support.

-eal estate agents recommend that you pay off any lien on the property before bringing the property to the market.
+Having a lien on your home often means that any type of home sale will run into lengthy delays.
+That is because the prospective home buyer isn’t just considering taking on the property, they are also going to be responsible for taking on the lien.
+In most cases, real estate agents recommend that you pay off any lien on the property before bringing the property to the market.
 In some instances, you may be able to pay off relatively small liens with the equity in your home after the event of a sale.
 However, if the lien amount is greater than your home equity, you may not be able to sell the property and cover the lien.